Crowlite-Software/combine/.github/ISSUE_TEMPLATE/task_template.md

 ---
-Name: Task
+name: Task
-About: Submit a task to complete
+about: Submit a task to complete
-Title: 'Task: <Title>'
+title: 'Task: <Title>'
-Labels: 'Type: Task'
+labels: 'Type: Task'
 ---

 ### Summary